Why do I have moths in my kitchen cabinet and how to eliminate them?

 If you’re already dealing with a moth invasion, don’t panic!
 Set up traps using pheromone lures.
 These traps are like moth Tinder—attracting them in and keeping them from multiplying.

-READ How to build kitchen cabinet pull out shelves?
+READ How to choose kitchen cabinet color?

 Lastly, keep an eye on your pantry staples.
 Regularly check for any signs of infestation, like webbing or little larvae.
 It’s like being a detective in your own kitchen, ensuring everything stays in tip-top shape.